Brachial Plexus Birth Injury Lawyers

 What is Brachial Plexus Birth Palsy?

 Erbs Palsy that occurs during childbirth is also known as Brachial Plexus Birth Palsy.
-This is more common in difficult deliveries involving large babies, prolonged labors, and/or babies in breach.
+This is more common in difficult deliveries involving large babies, prolonged labor, and/or babies in breach.
 It can occur in several ways as a result of childbirth injuries, including:

 - When the babies head is to the side as its shoulders move through the birth canal and the arm is pulled in an opposite direction